OAINet/OAINetCore/README.md

 This project has many goals:
 - To create a safe and performant plateform to train AI models.
 - To create a strong AI community.
-- To grow the world of ia.
+- To grow the world of AI.

 ## Technologies used for the project
 - .Net 7/8 with C#